ssp4all/ssp4all/README.md

 # Hi there 👋

 ## A brief Intro ✨
 - Currently, I am pursuing a Master's in Computer Science at NC State University, USA with a specialization in Data Science.
-I have been working at Murano Corporation (USA) as a full stack developer [May 2020 - Present] where building a I'm resposible for develping software application using Java and Javascript.
+I have been working at Murano Corporation (USA) as a full stack developer [May 2020 - Present] where  I'm resposible for develping Murano's flagship product using Java, ElasticSearch and Javascript.

 ## Looking for ✨
 After my expected graduation date of Dec 2020 I'm actively looking for a full time software engineering/data science positions in USA.